glenkleidon/JSON-ND/README.md

 ## Guidelines for using JSON-ND Syntax

  1. All JSON is valid JSON-ND, and all JSON-ND **MUST BE** valid JSON.

  2. To translate JSON to JSON-ND, for JSON Object, JSON Object Elements and named JSon Arrays, (optionally) **append the data-type to the end of the element name or value prefixed by a colon**.

  3. For named arrays, **the data-type and array range are appended to the name prefixed by a colon.**  The array range is optional.
+ 3. For JSON name/value pairs, the Value MUST never include a data-type.

  4. The term **"data-type"** is completely open and it should be interpreted to mean:
   `Text that describes how the associated value should be interpreted by the intended consumer`.

  5. The data-type is **always** optional and may be applied to none, some, or all of the elements or array element values.

  6. For _all_ Json Arrays, the data-type may be encoded in the JSON value by **converting the value to a string, and then appending the data type prefixed by a colon**.
 It is recommended that this approach be used _ONLY_ when:

      1. the array contains data elements of mixed type; or
      2. when the array is un-named.

- 7. Encoding the data-type in the value is allowed in named arrays, but discouraged.
+ 7. Encoding the data-type in the value is allowed in named arrays, but NOT allowed if the data-type is applied to array name (except for MixedType[]) ie `{"a:string[]":["one:string"]}` is **invalid**.

  8. In the case where the JSON Array element is a string containing one or more colons, the standard Json Unicode escape _\u003A_ should be applied, otherwise the data-type is **assumed to be the text following the final colon.**